Notkea/fa-tools/readme.md

 # COMMANDS

 `fa-tools list [OPTIONS] LIST_PAGE_URL`
-:   Retrieve and list submissions from a gallery as CSV.
+:   Retrieve and list submissions from a gallery, scraps, or user favourites
+    as CSV.

     Columns are: page, user, thumbnail, kind, rating, title.